 Had to haul my bag from pitch 5 to 10, allowing me to set up camp to climb the next 8 pitches then descend.
 The last 3 pitches were super steep, so will need to do some down aiding on my way back.

-Amazingly all the hauling went really easily, two 60 metre hauls, and a 30 metre one - by passing two belays.
-Had to do some fancy tricks, like hanging my bag from a fifi, and even lowering it out from the pitch above (if you want to know how ask me to draw a diagram).
+Amazingly all the hauling went really easily, two 60 metre hauls, and a 30 metre one - bypassing two belays.
+Had to do some fancy tricks, like hanging my bag from a fifi, and even lowering it out from the pitch above (if you want to know how to ask me to draw a diagram).

-Really look forward to the end of the day, sitting on the edge of the ledge, taking off knee pads, Russian aiders, boots, waterproofs, harness leg loops - each little piece removed making me feel normal again.
-After that I stick on my Das parka and fleece trousers and get a brew on.
+Really looking forward to the end of the day, sitting on the edge of the ledge, taking off knee pads, Russian aiders, boots, waterproofs, harness leg loops - each little piece removed making me feel normal again.
+After that, I stick on my Das parka and fleece trousers and get a brew on.

 Seem to have forgotten my spare batteries, which is a real pain.